RiseVision/rise-react-wallet/README.md

 ### Contributing

-Run the app:
+Running:
 1. Clone the repo
 1. Run `yarn start`

-Build the app:
+Building:
 1. Clone the repo
 1. Run `yarn build`

 ### Custom backend

-To get the wallet working with a custom RISE deployment, you need to:
+To get the wallet working with a custom RISE deployment by default, you need to:
 1. Checkout a working copy
 1. Edit `src/config.json` and change both `api_url` and `api_url_testnet`
 1. Build a release with `yarn build` or `yarn run release`